Versatile, high brightness, cryogenic photoinjector electron source: Conclusions

 In addition to exploring critical new aspects of the concept of a high-field cryogenic injector, we have presented a unique study of the effects of microscopic collective beam dynamics on the performance of a photoinjector.
 Our approach, which takes advantage of the fundamental principles driving these short-range Coulomb interactions, has allowed us to estimate the scale of the energy spread incurred by a beam due to intra-beam scattering in an injector -- an estimate which is not just novel but also critical for the feasibility of an ultra-compact x-ray free-electron laser using cryo-rf accelerators.

 We have further shown that the same fundamental injector design may be modified by the inclusion of a photocathode-magnetizing solenoid behind the gun to realize beams with unprecedentedly small, asymmetric transverse emittances and a comparably small four-dimensional emittance.
 This entails a uniquely detailed study of the process of emittance compensation in the presence of canonical angular momentum.
-The beam demonstrated in these simulations -- with 100 pC charge, an emittance ratio of 400, and a smaller emittance of 4 nm-rad -- sheds light on the efficiency of emittance compensation in this regime and additionally provides a first step for developing a scaled beam at a larger charge suitable, for injecting into a linear collider.
+The beam demonstrated in these simulations -- with 100 pC charge, an emittance ratio of 400, and a smaller emittance of 4 nm rad -- sheds light on the efficiency of emittance compensation in this regime and additionally provides a first step for developing a scaled beam at a larger charge suitable, for injecting into a linear collider.

-The experimental realization of this gun is already in progress at the UCLA SAMURAI laboratory, for testing both FEL and linear collider applications.
-Early tests will seek to demonstrate the efficiency gains induced by using a high-field, strongly focusing distributed coupling linac as the booster for an existing injector - the UCLA hybrid gun \cite{FUKASAWA2012}.
-Simultaneously, UCLA is developing a 0.5 cell test cavity for dedicated study of the properties of beams emitted from cryogenically-cooled photocathode surfaces.
-This early experimental work also entails demonstrating the utility of these linac structures and gun designs in permitting robust FEL lasing.
+The experimental realization of this gun is in progress at the UCLA SAMURAI laboratory, for testing both FEL and linear collider applications.
+Before commissioning this gun, early tests will seek to demonstrate the efficiency gains induced by using a high-field, strongly focusing distributed coupling linac as the booster for an existing injector - the UCLA hybrid gun \cite{FUKASAWA2012}.
+Simultaneously, UCLA is developing a 0.5 cell C-band test cavity for dedicated study of the properties of beams emitted from cryogenically-cooled photocathode surfaces.
+This naturally includes the possibility of studying cryo-emission in depth, in addition to the behavior of cryogenically cooled cathodes exposed to high intensity UV lasers.
+Developing a proper understanding of the details of emission in this physical scenario is critical for the small spot size operation we envision.
+UCLA has acquired a 5 MW C-band klystron, which is being commissioned and is capable of feeding this half-cell structure.
+With this variety of beam sources soon to be available at the SAMURAI lab, early experimental work will also focus on demonstrating the utility of these linac structures and gun designs in permitting robust FEL lasing.
 The first iterations of this will entail lasing at optical and EUV wavelengths with a several hundred MeV beam.
 Such an initial step allows for early investment into the other enabling technologies of the UC-XFEL, such as meso-scale cryo-undulators and IFEL modulation-based compression schemes.
 These first steps will enable the realization of the full UC-XFEL, producing soft x-ray photons with a 1 GeV electron beam in just 40 m.